sisyfina/PDS-Assignment4/README.md

 If provided a filter F on the product AB, then only those elements with F(i,j) = 1 are calculated.
 The filtered product can be expressed as F ⊙ (AB), where ⊙ denotes the Hadamard product, i.e., element-wise product.
 The absence of a prescribed filter is equivalent to the case where F has no zero elements.
 We may therefore consider general BMM in the so-called output-sensitive form F ⊙ (AB).

+## What to submit
+A 3-page report in PDF format (any pages after the 3rd one will not be taken into account).
+Describe in a paragraph two applications of BMM in science and engineering in adequate detail.
+Describe your parallel algorithm design main points, data distribution, communication patterns and blocking factor choice decisions.
+Report execution times of your implementations with respect to size n on the sets of matrices we will specify.
+Use innovative and imformative plots to convey the information and explain the performance you get Upload the source code on GitHub, BitBucket, Dropbox, Google Drive, etc. and add a link in your report.
+Cite the sources of everything you used.
+You may work in groups of two.
+Submit report twice with both collaborator names listed.